m-sef/dos-game-of-life/README.md

-# DOS Game Of Life
+# __DOS Game Of Life__

-## Life-like celluar automata simulation for DOS
+Life-like celluar automata simulation for DOS, capable of simulating over 262K different rulesets!

-## Compile and run
+## __Dependencies__

-1. Download and unpack the source code
-2. Download the PDCurses source code from
-3. Download the installer for the OpenWatcom compiler from
-4. Run the installer for the OpenWatcom compiler
-5. Compile PDCurses
+* PDCurses
-6. Compile gol using `Wmake`
-7. Run `gol` from the current directory

-## Usage

-## Known Issues
+## __Setup__

+I am going to be dead honest here, I'm writing this README almost a year after I wrote and compiled this.
+That is to say, I've honestly forgotten how to link the PDCurses library.
+You are going to need to figure that out yourself.
+After that, it should be as simple as compiling with the OpenWatcom compiler.